 42 Greek chapters on campus and nearly 2,000 members in the Greek community, which represents less than 5 percent of the entire student population.
 Despite that, they still wield strong power on campus.
 All five previous student body presidents were members of Greek organizations on campus and the next one will be, too.

 3. USF has only had on-campus fraternity and sorority housing since 2003.
 Greek Village houses a mere 14 of the 42 Greek chapters.

 4. USF on-campus Greek housing is extremely modest compared to other college campuses with older, more traditional housing.
-Each of the seven large buildings in Greek Village is actually divided in half in order to house two different fraternities or sororities under the same roof.
+Each of the 7 large buildings in Greek Village is actually divided in half in order to house two different fraternities or sororities under the same roof.